-fgjs requires plib to be installed on your system.
+fgjs -- a small program for creating a basic FlightGear joystick configuration fgjs requires plib to be installed on your system.
 If you've successfully installed and built FlightGear then you should be all set

 Build instructions

 At this point, fgjs has only been built and tested under Linux, so the makefile is a simple one. cd into the directory in which the fgjs source resides and type 'make' and, if you are lucky, all will go well.
 You can e-mail me (apeden@earthlink.net) any changes needed to make it work on other systems.
 It's quite possible that this program will become part of the regular FlightGear package so